 1994: Darryl H. Phillips.
 Proposal to illustrate the adaptation of Stirling engine technology to aviation through construction of a small demonstration engine.
 "Aircraft Design and Maintenance."

 1995: Three recipients - Richard P. Roberts and John P. Voight for "The preservation and Nurturing of Endangered Airports;" Douglas J. Lundgren for "Promoting the Creation of Aviation Discovery Parks;" and Fred C. Schroeder and Patrick Riley for "Saving America's Airports: A Win-Win for All."
 The year's topic was "Airport Preservation."

 1996: Bill Worden for the Air Care Alliance.
 To support the programs, activities, and outreach efforts of this alliance listing the dozens of public benefit flying groups in the country, formed to better tell the public their stories.
 Topic: "Improving Public Perception and Understanding of General Aviation."

 1997: Wolf Aviation Fund Special Programs: To increase the network of individuals directly involved in promulgating Fund programs and objectives and to fund a series of special projects expanding the scope of its support.

-1998-2011: Ongoing Grants Program: more than 300 grants have been awarded in all program areas.
+1998-2014: Prior Grants: more than 375 grants were awarded in all program areas.
 Read about some of the previously awarded grants in some of the press releases in the "What We Do" Page's Press Release area.
 We will add information about prior grant proposals periodically.

-If you are interested in sending a grant proposal, then Read On!
+If you are interested in hearing about grants, then Read On!